pmcalabrese/express-typescript-boilerplate/README.md

     npm run tools

-run the app
+for development run

+    gulp watch

+which will popolate the dist folder, switch to the dist folder and run

-    npm run
+    npm start

-stop the app
+for stop the app

-    pm2 stop <myapp | pid>

-list the apps

     pm2 list
+    pm2 <stop|delete> <myapp | pid>